Prakpian/Inventory-App/README.md

 # Inventory-App

-Inventory application for The Odin Project
+Inventory CRUD application for The Odin Project with a database

-Nodejs, Express, EJS, Tailwind
+Stack: Nodejs, Express, EJS, Tailwind, PostgreSQL